FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/40-Refactoring-Migrated-Code/10-Types-I-want-more-out-of-it/index.md

 This time we can see that there is only one database call:
 ![](using_profiler_1.png)

+# GetValue Implementation for Older Versions of ENV
 If you have an older version of firefly ENV (Before version 21719), your version does not support the lambda option in GetValue method.
 To add it to your version add and replace the current GetValue code in your ENV.Data.Entity class with the following code :

 ```csdiff